saubury/kafka-connect-oracle-cdc/README.md

 ## Schema mutation
-Let's see what schemas we have registered now
+Let's see what schemas we have registered now.
+We have data registered against version 1 and version 2 of the schema

 ```console
 curl -s -X GET http://localhost:8081/subjects/ORCLCDB.C__MYUSER.EMP-value/versions